codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 Install the Hybrid GitOps Runtime through the Helm chart.
 The Codefresh `values.yaml` is located [here](https://github.com/codefresh-io/gitops-runtime-helm/tree/main/charts/gitops-runtime){:target="\_blank"}.

 >**TIP**:
   Before initiating the installation, Codefresh automatically validates the `values.yaml` file to verify that the supplied values are correct.<br>
   If the Helm installation is terminated with the error message: `Job has reached the specified backoff limit`, get more detailed information on the reason for the validation failure with:
   `kubectl logs jobs/validate-values -n ${NAMESPACE}`, replacing `{NAMESPACE}` with the namespace of the Hybrid GitOps Runtime.

+<br><br>

 **Runtime Name**
 If you define a custom name for the Hybrid GitOps Runtime, it must start with a lower-case character, and can include up to 62 lower-case characters and numbers.